Find the daemon that fits your team’s operational debt

 - Preserve existing title wording and punctuation whenever possible.

-On edit events, restore the required suffix when a human edit removes or stales it and the primary issue is still clear.
+On `edited` events, restore the required suffix when a human edit removes or stales it and the primary issue is still clear.

-The pull request body should contain these headings, normalized exactly:
+The PR body should contain these headings, normalized exactly:

 1. `## Primary changes`